meyersj/TransitSurveyorAPI/README.md

 start api
 service nginx restart
 ```
 After running the setup script everything should be installed and configured.
+You should be able to go to http://new_ip_address and see the message "On-Off API" if everything worked properly.

 #### default settings
 + **linux user:** *survey*